jeddygong/vite-plugin-progress/README.md

 - `complete` completion character defaulting to "\u2588"
 - `incomplete` incomplete character defaulting to "\u2591"
 - `renderThrottle` minimum time between updates in milliseconds defaulting to 16
-- `clear` option to clear the bar on completion defaulting to true
+- `clear` option to clear the bar on completion defaulting to false
 - `callback` optional function to call when the progress bar completes
 - `stream` the output stream defaulting to stderr
 - `head` head character defaulting to complete character